 3: Sift the flour and baking soda into a large bowl, and then stir in the sugar, ground ginger and walnuts.

 5: Spatula this mixture into your loaf tin, and bake for fifty minutes or until the top is springy and firm and a skewer inserted into the centre comes out clean.
-Allow to cool for fifteen minutes before slicing, and store in an airtight container.
+Place a sheet of tinfoil over the cake if it looks like it’s browning too quickly.
+Allow the cake to cool for fifteen minutes before slicing, and store in an airtight container.

 Love Is In The Air by John Paul Young.
 This, like Berlin’s Take My Breath Away, is from a highly specific genre – that possibly exists only in my head – of songs that are instantly, heart-poppingly euphoric, unflinchingly sincere, and bafflingly simple – I can’t think of anyone currently writing songs like this but I want to be proven wrong!
 Anyway, this song, with that come-hither disco beat, those iconic stair-step chords, the fact that he just repeats the title over and over and yet it sounds more profound every time?
 It’s a reward for being alive.